vernyuy/API-with-sam-cognito-lambda-dynamodb/SAM-Beginner.md

  ![](img/lp.png)

-## Creating an SAM Project
+## Creating a SAM Project
-1. Initialize a new SAM application.
-Use the ```sam init``` command to initialize a new SAM application.
-This will create a directory for your application and download a default template.
+1. To kick off your new SAM application,With just ```sam init``` command, you'll be on your way to a brand new directory and a set of default templates to work with.

 ```